capibawa/wumpus-gpt/README.md

     node index.js
     ```
     You should see an invite URL in the console.
 Copy and paste it into your browser to add the bot to your server.
+1. Start chatting with the bot via the `/chat` command!

 ## License